halotron/ProtobufGenerator/README.md

 3. Then it searches in the current folder of the proto-file being generated from.
 If it finds a packages-folder it will search for Google.Protobuf.Tools inside of that.
 4. It will search in parent directories of the generated file for the packages folder.
 So if your packages folder is c:\src\packages it will find the Google.Protobuf.Tools there if the file being generated is in c:\src\some\distant\folder\hello.proto

+GRPC support:
+Use "ProtobufGeneratorGRPC" instead of "ProtobufGenerator".
+Same story: Grpc needs to be somewhere...

+Logging:
+outputs logging and the complete command that is executed to the general output pane in visual studio, or to the debug pane, if for some reason output pane is not available.

 Currently supports Visual Studio 2017 and might work with 2013 and 2015 as well.
 Try it and report on your success.